Hi. I’m Brenda Boyd. I am a headshot photographer serving the Menifee, Murrieta, and Temecula valley.

 All of my life I have been striving to develop my own photographic style.
 I have played around with a variety of genres, and have taken many courses from Santa Fe Photographic Workshops, including topics on nature, studio lighting, and travel.

-When I was told that I have a photographic style that captures the magic in everyday moments, I knew that I had found my groove.
+When I was told that I have a photographic style that captures something special in everyday moments, I knew that I had found my groove.
 For me, it’s all about the magic and the love, expressed in the faces of the people who give me the gift of photographing them.

 The Vision of Henri Cartier-Bresson